open-sauced/docs/docs/opensauced-guides/students-guide/students-guide.md

 2. Select "New Contributor Insight" to start a new Contributor Insight Page.
 3. Give your page a name.
 4. Add contributors to your page by searching for their GitHub username, syncing your GitHub Team, or importing your GitHub Following.
 5. Once your page is created, you can edit and choose to make it public or private.
 By default, it is set to public.
-To create a private page, you can upgrade your account to a paid plan.
+To create a private page, you can make the change in your settings.

 ![contribution sync gif](../../../static/gif/contributors-sync-list.gif)